Monday, 1 January 2024

 Yaara Sumeruk

-This is the third seminar in a new subseries of fifteen Inner Circle Seminars to mark the sixtieth anniversary of the publication in April 1964 of Sanity, Madness and the Family, Volume 1: Families of Schizophrenics by R. D. Laing and Aaron Esterson.
+This is the third seminar in a new subseries of what we have now decided will be seventeen Inner Circle Seminars to mark the sixtieth anniversary of the publication in April 1964 of Sanity, Madness and the Family, Volume 1: Families of Schizophrenics by R. D. Laing and Aaron Esterson.

-This time, however, there have been two initial seminars, devoted to the question why people almost universally misunderstand this book; and there will be two retrospective seminars, in which we shall hope to have understood it a little better.
+Our two initial seminars in this third subseries have been devoted to the question why people almost universally misunderstand this book; and we hope by the time of the two retrospective seminars to have come to understand it a little better.

-In the second of our two subseries, starting in 2014, all but one of the twelve seminars were introduced by the great novelist Hilary Mantel, who shone the light of her genius on each family in turn.
+In the second of our two subseries, starting in 2014, all but one of the twelve seminars were introduced by Hilary Mantel, who shone the light of her genius on each family in turn.

 ‘The simple words the people speak’ [1]